Frequently Asked Questions

 River East Physiotherapy offers a free 15-minute telephone consultation with a physiotherapist to help you determine whether physiotherapy is right for you.

 What should I expect on my first visit?

-On your first visit, your physiotherapist will reviews your injury or condition and plan a treatment program for you.
+On your first visit, your physiotherapist will review your injury or condition and plan a treatment program for you.
 This will include:

 - Physiotherapy examination to assess your injury or condition.
 This can sometimes temporarily increase your pain.

 - A discussion about your assessment findings, how you can start to manage your condition and a treatment plan - including how many visits your treatment may require.

 For every part of physiotherapy assessment and treatment, we require your informed consent.
 This means you're always in charge of your care - you can ask questions and take back your consent at any time.

 What kinds of questions does a physiotherapist ask?

 Your physiotherapist will ask you about your condition and how it came on.
 Your health history helps the physiotherapist understand what may have contributed to your current condition, and helps make sure we know about any other conditions that could impact our care.
 Your physiotherapist may also ask you for information about:

 - The nature of the pain, such as location and intensity you are currently experiencing or have had in the past.